mictori/Tic-Tac-Toe-game/readme.md

 -   Render the player's turn
 -   Render each grid square on the DOM
 -   The cells are buttons(anything clickable should be a button or link)

+Modules:

+-   gameboard.dropToken()
+-   gamecontroller.playround()
+-   screenContriller
+    .updateScreen(to take some data about our game, such as the state of the game board and which player's turn it is, and update the screen each time a player takes their turn)
+    .clickHandlerBoard()
+    once it verifies that a valid cell was clicked, will get the column data-attribute value, pass that into our game controller's playRound method, then run updateScreen to refresh the DOM.